KJ Abudu

 In collaboration with Dale Ratcliff.

-Throughout the duration of Traces of Ecstasy, Pinto will lead a series of choreographed live performances, taking the movements and adornments of the Gẹlẹdẹ masquerade as a point of departure.
-Wearing garments specially designed by Adeju Thompson, Pinto retools these indigenous ritualistic performances and Black diasporic archives of movement to illuminate decolonial registers of queer embodiment.
-Pinto also incorporates sound and musical elements into these performances, ranging from techno to Yoruba polyrhythmic drumming.
-This sonic collage, paired with video footage produced during Pinto’s visits to Lagos, expresses the aliveness and multidimensionality of the queer African diaspora, past, present, and future.
-Pinto’s performances occured on February 16 and March 29, 2024.
+Throughout the duration of Traces of Ecstasy, Pinto led a series of choreographed live performances, taking the movements and adornments of the Gẹlẹdẹ masquerade as a point of departure.
+Wearing garments and objects specially designed by Thompson, Pinto imaginatively deconstructed and retooled these indigenous ritualistic performances and merged them with popular, avant-garde, and black diasporic archives of movement—voguing, hip-hop, ballet, minimalism, and digitally viral contemporary African dances—to illuminate decolonial registers of queer embodiment.
+Pinto also incorporated sound and musical elements, ranging from techno to Yoruba polyrhythmic drumming and spoken word.
+This sonic collage, at times paired with filmic footage produced during Pinto’s visits to Lagos, expresses the aliveness and multidimensionality of the queer African diaspora, past, present, and future.
+Pinto’s performances occurred on February 16 and March 29, 2024 at the ICA at VCU.

 Temitayo Shonibare